Creamy Crustless New York Cheesecake

 What is New York Cheesecake anyway?
-New York Cheesecake is smooth, rich, thick and dense.
+New York Cheesecake is smooth, rich, thick, and dense.
 It’s a cheesecake that you can only handle eating one piece of every few hours.
-It’s totally decadent by itself, but it often gets garnished with fruit compote, caramel or chocolate.
+It’s totally decadent by itself, but it often gets garnished with fruit compote, caramel, or chocolate.
 You might say it’s the royalty of cheesecakes.

 What are the ingredients that make up this Creamy Crustless New York Cheesecake?
 Mainly cream cheese, sour cream, butter, and eggs.
 Some recipes call for heavy whipping cream instead of sour cream.
-New York cheesecake is supposed to be dense, rich and heavy, whereas regular cheesecake is more light fluffy and airy.
+New York cheesecake is supposed to be dense, rich, and heavy, whereas regular cheesecake is more light fluffy, and airy.

 If you think making a cheesecake is a difficult task, you’re wrong.
 It’s so easy to mix up a cheesecake filling.
 The only thing you must have is plenty of is patience.
 That’s because the cheesecake has to bake for two hours, cool in the oven for one hour, and be refrigerated for several hours before eating it.
-I know, crazy, and I am the person with no patience or willpower.
+I know, crazy, and I am a person with no patience or willpower.
 However, I will admit that it’s so worth the wait.